bijukunjummen/AOP-Samples/README.md

-AOP Samples - different ways of writing Aspects
+AOP Samples - 6 different ways of implementing Aspects

-Project1 - Use case implemented without using Aspects and an alternate approach using Java Dynamic Proxies
+Project1 - implemented with only Java Dynamic Proxies without any dependencies

-Project2 - Use case implemented using Spring AOP, with XML based bean configuration
+Project2 - implemented with Spring AOP, with XML based bean configuration

-Project3 - Use case implemented using Spring AOP, but using @AspectJ annotations
+Project3 - implemented with Spring AOP, but using @AspectJ annotations

-Project4 - Use case implemented using Native AspectJ .aj file and compile time weaving
+Project4 - implemented with Native AspectJ .aj file and compile time weaving

-Project5 - Use case implemented using Native AspectJ @AspectJ support and compile time weaving
+Project5 - implemented with Native AspectJ @AspectJ support and compile time weaving

 Project6 - Comprehensive example - using Native AspectJ @AspectJ support and compile time weaving